BuzzLeclair/Workshop_emacs/README.md

 ## **Exercise 0 - Setup**

-1. Remove the `.emacs` directory at your root if it exists.
+1. If you have `.emacs` directory at your root, delete it.
-2. Create a `.emacs.d` directory at your root if it doesn't exists.
+2. Create a `.emacs.d` directory at your root.
-3. In the `~/.emacs.d/`, create a `init.el` file.
-This file will be the entry point of your configuration.
+3. In the `~/.emacs.d/`, create a `init.el` file and a `configuration.el` file.
 4. Make sure emacs is not opened in a graphical window but in a terminal (like during exams).
 5. Here are the [emacs shortcuts](https://www.gnu.org/software/emacs/refcards/pdf/refcard.pdf) to help you.

+`init.el` will be the main file that will be loaded when you open emacs. `configuration.el` will contain all the configuration that you will write.

+### In emacs, when you put (function_name) in brackets, it means that you want to call the function like white-space-mode.

 ---

 ## **Exercise 1 - Packages**

-In order to install packages in emacs, you need to set up the archives links.
+In order to be able to install packages in emacs, you need to set up the archives links.</br>

-Setup the folowing package archives:
+In the `init.el` file, [Setup](https://www.emacswiki.org/emacs/InstallingPackages) the folowing package archives:
    - org: [http://orgmode.org/elpa/](https://orgmode.org/elpa.html)
    - gnu: http://elpa.gnu.org/packages/
    - melpa-stable: http://stable.melpa.org/packages/
    - melpa: https://melpa.org/packages/

-Before installing a package, make sure to refresh the packages content.

 ---

 ## **Exercise 2 - Lockfiles and backup files**

+If you doesn't know what are lockfiles and backup files, you can read this [documentation](https://www.gnu.org/software/emacs/manual/html_node/emacs/Backup.html).
+If you doesn't want them to be created : </br>

-In the `init.el` file, make sure that the lockfiles and the backup files are disabled.
+In the `init.el` file, make sure that:
+   - lockfiles are not created
+   - backup files are not created
 ---

-## **Exercise 3 - Lines and columns**
+## **Exercise 3 - Columns**

-In the `~/.emacs.d/` directory, create a new file called `interface.el`.
+We will use the `configuration.el` file to write our configuration, but you can also do it in the init.el, it's just a matter of preference.

-In order for your configuration to contain the code written in this new file, make sure that it is included in the `init.el` file.
+If you use the `configuration.el` file, make sure that it is [included](https://www.emacswiki.org/emacs/LoadingLispFiles) in the `init.el` file.

-In the `interface.el` file, make sure that the configuration will display the number of lines and columns in your emacs buffer.
+In the file, make sure that the configuration will display the number of columns in your emacs buffer.

 ---